sayeed1999/doctor-appointment-api-golang-hexagonal-architecture/README.md

 ## Doctor Appointment Api

-To run the project from your pc, first git clone it, then run "go mod tidy" which installs all dependencies...
+To run the project from your pc, first git clone it, then run **go mod tidy** which installs all dependencies...

 ---